 The Power of Prosecutors

 Elected prosecutors in Vermont are called State’s Attorneys, and they have enormous power over the lives of Vermonters entangled in the criminal justice system.
-They choose who gets charged and who is free to go, who gets treatment, and who goes to jail.
+They choose who gets charged and who is free to go, who gets diverted to treatment for substance use, and who goes to jail.
 They choose whether to seek the maximum or minimum sentence.
 They choose whether or not to prosecute police officers and government officials for misconduct.

 The State’s Attorney is also an elected official, which means they are ultimately accountable to the voters.
 Given the enormous power prosecutors wield in Vermont’s criminal justice system, it is critical that voters know who their state’s attorney is and what decisions that person is making in their name.